ERICBURDONANDTHEANIMALS

 October 6, 1967: Speakeasy, London: Eric Burdon and The Animals

-October 19-21, 1967: Fillmore Auditorium, San Francisco, CA: Eric Burdon and The Animals, Mother Earth, Hourglass
+October 19-21, 1967: Fillmore Auditorium, San Francisco, CA: Eric Burdon and The Animals, Mother Earth, Hour Glass

-October 25-29, 1967: Whisky A-Go-Go, West Hollywood, CA: Eric Burdon & Animals, Spirit
+October 25-28, 1967: Whisky A-Go-Go, West Hollywood, CA: Eric Burdon & Animals, Spirit

+Acts included The Byrds (with Gene Clark), Eric Burdon and The New Animals, and various singers and actors.
 Filming continued on the next day (Sunday 5 November), and The Animals may have performed on either or both days.
 Broadcast date uncertain.

 November 10-11, 1967: The Cheetah, Santa Monica, CA: Eric Burdon and The Animals, East Side Kids